1. Create an Azure Web App and a configuration file to build it

 Microsoft Azure Web Apps is a platform as a service (PaaS) that lets you publish Web apps running on multiple frameworks and written in different programming languages.
-You can then use a CI/CD tool to build, test, and deploy web applications for a faster release cycle, more efficient development, and higher-quality code.
+You can then use a CI/CD tool to build, test, and deploy those web applications for a faster release cycle, more efficient development, and higher-quality code.

 In this tutorial, I will show you how to set up a continuous deployment pipeline to deploy an ASP.NET Core application to an Azure Web App service.
 We will use the Azure CLI orb for authentication and to directly deploy our application.